krmgns/oppa/README.md

 **Notice**

-A detailed wiki comes soon.
+See wiki pages for more details: https://github.com/qeremy/oppa/wiki